-- " Icelandic commercially operated ships shall report their position to the Icelandic Coast Guard through the Automatic Identification System (AIS).
-This means that foreign vessels are visible in this tracking system. - " Vessels exceeding 300 GT (other than fishing vessels and government vessels) shall report their arrival in part with a notice of 24 hours to the Icelandic Coast Guard through a SafeSeaNet (SSN) notice. - " All fishing vessels and other vessels that are not covered by the rules of SSN, except government vessels coming from abroad, shall report their arrival in port with a notice of 24 hours to the Icelandic Coast Guard on the appropriate electronic form. - " The master of a vessel shall report each incident or accident that can affect the safety of the crew, passengers and the vessel, threaten safety at sea and possibly cause pollution of the ocean and the coasts of Iceland.
+Icelandic commercially operated ships shall report their position to the Icelandic Coast Guard through the Automatic Identification System (AIS).
+This means that foreign vessels are visible in this tracking system.

+Vessels exceeding 300 GT (other than fishing vessels and government vessels) shall report their arrival in part with a notice of 24 hours to the Icelandic Coast Guard through a SafeSeaNet (SSN) notice.

+All fishing vessels and other vessels that are not covered by the rules of SSN, except government vessels coming from abroad, shall report their arrival in port with a notice of 24 hours to the Icelandic Coast Guard on the appropriate electronic form.
-Guidelines on reporting

-It is recommended that passenger ships report their voyage plans and destinations outside harbours within the territorial baseline, including anchorages, to the Icelandic Coast Guard with a notice of 24 hours before arriving at the first harbour.
+The master of a vessel shall report to the Icelandic Maritime Traffic Service (tel.
+545 2100; sar@lhg.is) each incident or accident that can affect the safety of the crew, passengers and the vessel, threaten safety at sea and possibly cause pollution of the ocean and the coasts of Iceland.
+The Icelandic Coast Guard shall be contacted when a ship is in need of a place of refuge.

+Passenger ships, with a gross tonnage of 300 or more, sailing between Icelandic ports, shall notify the Icelandic Maritime Traffic Service (Icelandic Coast Guard) of their estimated route to the next port 24 hours before they arrive at the first port in Iceland.
+Additionally, they must inform the Maritime Traffic Service where and when they intend to disembark passengers outside the ports.
+It is recommended that such notifications reach the Icelandic Maritime Traffic Service with a 24 hours notice before arriving at the first port.
+The information should accompany the ship's notifications to the Icelandic Transport Authority (SSN).